netz98/n98-magerun/readme.rst

 The tools are currently only tested with PHP 5.3.10 within Ubuntu 12.04 Linux.
 If you are a windows user you can help us with a quick test.

+The tool does currently not work with Magento 2.x branch.

 Installation
 ------------